varppi/CrowbarForum/README.md

 - [ ] Clean up code
 - [ ] Support for hiding threads from non members
 - [ ] Setting to allow or disallow attachment downloads from non members
+- [ ] Admin only threads for announcements

 ### Priority 2
 - [ ] Option to not have permanent encryption key, instead randomly generate one at startup